rticommunity/rticonnextdds-examples/examples/connext_dds/get_publishers/java/README.md

 gradle run -PmainClass=Publisher --args="<domain_id>"
 ```

-The applications accept up to two arguments:
+The application accepts one argument:

 1. The `<domain_id>`.
 Both applications must use the same domain ID in order
 to communicate.
 The default is 0.